18 Feb Let’s chat!

 It went very fast.
 I didn’t expect that.
 I had to arrange everything in two months.
 I had to cancel the rent on my apartment, sell my car, sell my things, pack my life [laughs].

-And how did your family react when you told them that you found a job in the Netherlands?
+And how did your family react when you told them you had found a job in the Netherlands?

 Better than expected.
 They have always known that I was looking for an opportunity abroad.
 And my boyfriend was just waiting for that call.
 They were happy for me.